 Less bioavailable and breaks down faster in the body

-Your skin can synthesize vitamin D when exposed to UVB rays [34].
+Your skin can synthesize vitamin D when exposed to UVB rays.
 10 to 30 minutes of sun exposure on bare skin (arms, legs, face) a few times a week is usually enough.
-However, time of day, season, skin tone, and geography all affect how much vitamin D your body actually synthesizes.
+However, factors such as time of day, season, skin tone, and geography all affect how much vitamin D your body actually synthesizes.

 Fatty fish like salmon, sardines, and mackerel are the richest sources.
 If you're vegan or vegetarian, UV-exposed mushrooms and fortified plant milks are good options.